-You can easily make the recipe dairy free, by using a non dairy milk such as oat milk or rice milk.
+You can easily make the recipe dairy free by using a non dairy milk such as oat milk or rice milk.
 And if you want a vegan chocolate sauce, be sure to switch the honey for maple syrup.
 (You might also like to try this vegan avocado chocolate mousse which you can make in 10 minutes!
 Or try this healthy chocolate hummus.)

 Healthy chocolate sauce is also so easy to make.
 It'll be ready to enjoy in just 10 minutes:)

 Just a few everyday ingredients are needed to make this healthy chocolate sauce.

 - Cocoa.
 Make sure that you use pure cocoa rather than drinking chocolate which has a lot of sugar added.
 If you prefer, you can use raw cacao powder.

 - Honey.
 Any type of honey will work here as it's going to be heated.
 In fact it's a great way to use up honey which has crystallised in the jar!

 - Cornflour.
 Note that this is cornstarch, not cornmeal.
 It's a flavourless white powder made from the kernel of corn.

 - Milk.
 You can use any type of milk in this recipe.
 I used skimmed dairy milk.